jakubhajek/traefik-cert-manager/README.md

  - Zone Resources:
    - Include - All Zones or Include - Specific Zone and Select the domain from the drop down list.

+## Configure Cert Manager and create the appropriate objects

-3. The API token should be places as the Kubernetes Secret.
+The API token should be places as the Kubernetes Secret.
 It can be created with the following command:

 ```sh
 kubectl create secret generic cloudflare-api-token-secret --from-literal=api-token=<API_TOKEN> -n cert-manager --dry-run=client -o yaml > cloudflare-api-token-secret.yaml